Fyodir/POD/README.md

 - View all Lists
 - Create any of the entries available under the ```New``` navigation bar drop down
 - Update any of the data currently held within the database regarding products, storage location, orders, and requisitions
-- Delete any of the data currently held within the database regarding products, storage location, orders, and requisitions
+- Delete data currently held within the database regarding products, storage location, orders, and requisitions

 ## Navigation Bar